RockLib/RockLib.Messaging/docs/NamedPipes.md

 The NamedPipeReceiver class can be directly instantiated and has the following parameters:

 - name
-  - The name of the instance of NamedPipeSender.
+  - The name of the instance of NamedPipeReceiver.
 - pipeName (optional)
   - Name of the named pipe.
 If not provided, the value of the `name` parameter is used.